-Discussion Participation (20%): As this is a Scholars Colloquium, all students are expected to attend every Colloquium and be an active participant when appropriate.
+Discussion Participation (10%): As this is a Scholars Colloquium, all students are expected to attend every Colloquium meeting and be an active participant when appropriate.
 In some classes, there may be directed interactive activities or discussions.
+Some meetings will involve small groups.
 A default grade of 5 will be given for every meeting a student attends.
 They may be awarded up to 2 more points as extra credit for particularly helpful or effective participation in the meeting.
 Students who are present for a discussion section but are non-participants or are disruptive may be docked up to 2 and 4 points (respectively) at the instructor's discretion.

-While the expectation is that students attend EVERY Colloquium meeting, it is recognized that occasionally conditions (accident, illness, power failure, etc.) arise that prevent such.
-To recognize that, every student is allowed one (1) absence from these meetings without penalty, so long as they inform the instructors and TAs by email (beforehand if at all possible), or certainly by the end of that same day that they will be/were absent and the reason for that absence.
-(This is most especially true this semester, with its numerous student presentations.)
+While the expectation is that students attend EVERY Colloquium meeting, it is recognized that occasionally conditions (accident, illness, etc.) arise that prevent such.
+To recognize that, every student is allowed two (2) absences from these meetings without penalty, so long as they inform the instructors and TAs by email (beforehand if at all possible), or certainly by the end of that same day that they will be/were absent and the reason for that absence.
 Should you not inform instructors and TAs in a timely fashion, the students will receive a 0 for the grade for the discussion/participation for that day.
-Additionally, if there are more than one absence the student will receive a 0 for the grade each additional class time missed.
-(If there is a medical condition or other extraordinary circumstance that does require missing more than 1 class meetings-or missing the date of an individual in-class presentation of some form-the student must provide documentation from the appropriate sort of official (health professional; court official; etc.) explaining the absence.)
+Additionally, if there are more than two absences the student will receive a 0 for the grade each additional class time missed.
+(If there is a medical condition or other extraordinary circumstance that does require missing more than 2 class meetings-or missing the date of an individual in-class presentation of some form-the student must provide documentation from the appropriate sort of official (health professional; court official; etc.) explaining the absence.)